Adding and Managing a Regular Switch Configuration Profile

 The selected ports are marked as trusted ports for the specified switch model and are displayed on the Trusted Ports page.

-4. (Optional) Click Add Model if your deployment includes different switch models or if you did not define switch ports on the Ports page in the wizard.
+3. (Optional) Click Add Model if your deployment includes different switch models or if you did not define switch ports on the Ports page in the wizard.
 Each switch uses the trusted ports configured for its model.
-Select the required switch Family and Model on the Select Ports by Model page, click Next, select up to four Trusted Ports model, then click Add.
+Select the required switch Family and Model on the Select Ports by Model page, click Next, select up to four Trusted Ports, then click Add.

-5. (Optional) To modify trusted ports for an existing model, select the model and click Edit.
+4. (Optional) To modify trusted ports for an existing model entry, select the model and click Edit.

-17. Click Next to proceed to the Venues page.
+20. Click Next to proceed to the Venues tab.

 The Venues page is displayed.